Instalab

 Increase

-Inhalation exposure to lupine seed flour in occupational settings
+Inhalation exposure to lupine seed flour at work

 LifestyleStrong Evidence